 Cost of 500 instances on standard on-prem instance management in account A = No charge

 Cost of 1,500 instances on advanced on-prem instance management in account B = 1,500 * ¥0.049 * 10 * 24 = ¥17,640

 Total monthly cost for account A and B would be ¥17,640

 Distributor, a Systems Manager feature, helps you distribute and maintain software packages, such as software agents, on your instances.
-These packages can be AWS service agents or your own agents imported into Systems Manager.
-Distribution and update checks of AWS agents are provided at no additional charge.
+These packages can be Amazon Web Services service agents or your own agents imported into Systems Manager.
+Distribution and update checks of Amazon Web Services agents are provided at no additional charge.